ch-stark/gitops-rbac-example/blog/blog.md

 In other cases, multiple instances of the same application may run in the same cluster, one for each end-user.

 If you check the following part from Kubernetes-Documentation on [Multi-Tenancy](https://kubernetes.io/docs/concepts/security/multi-tenancy/) this is already good info if you have a Single Cluster.
 This blog will enhance this to a Multi-Cluster fleet.
-Later we will also introduce Kyverno which gives us some aid to ensure that Tenants are separated from each other.
+Later in this blog we will also introduce Kyverno which gives us some aid to ensure that Tenants are separated from each other.

 ## Organizational Needs

-There are all sorts of different models that customers use driven by their organizational needs.
+There are all sorts of different models that customers use and which are driven by their organizational needs.
 Historically OpenShift has been using a shared cluster model much more commonly than is seen in kubernetes since we had RBAC way before k8s did and provide more features around security to make this work.
 Many customers operate shared clusters, typically the OOTB recommendation is to start with three clusters (lab, non-prod and prod) with applications teams having their own dev/test/tools namespaces on non-prod and pre-prod/prod namespaces on the prod cluster.
 Having said that in reality it varies a lot, it's largely driven by the organizational structure but other factors come into play.
 You are more likely to see dedicated team clusters in the public cloud than on-prem, in on-prem it’s more rare to see dedicated team clusters.
 A huge amount of customers have shared clusters everywhere, clusters might be expensive in terms of infra (control plane and infra nodes) and it doesn't make sense to have a cluster to only support a couple of applications.

 There might be teams that deploy team scoped instances that manage the teams’ namespaces across multiple clusters since they want teams to have a single pane of glass.